 Favorite deleted character?

 I'd say for me personally, it's a tie between Timon's father and Binti.
 Timon's father could've had an interesting role, plus taken Timon off the (weirdly) long list of Disney characters who have an unexplained missing parent.
 I mean really; Timon, Nala, Kovu, Anakin Skywalker, Quasimodo, and Andy from Toy Story all never mentioned their fathers at all, or even asked if they were alive.
 So keeping Timon's father in the film(s) could've eliminated this problem for him.
 What little we have of him in TLK 1 1/2's cut storyboards seemed promising enough, so it would've been neat to see him fully realized.

 Binti, who was supposed to be Zazu's girlfriend and/or mate, would've been nice to see done in the final film(s).
 I'm not sure how she would've fit into the grand scheme of things plot-wise, but I can't bring myself to deny that it would've been cute to see Zazu find a lover like her.
-As long as she was designed nice, was written well and had good chemistry with Zazu, I would've loved to see her get together with him in the end, and maybe help him to lighten up his mood a little as well.
+As long as she was designed nice, was written well and had good chemistry with Zazu, I would've loved to see her get together with him in the end, and maybe help him to lighten up his mood a little.

 Favorite deleted scene?